How to Clean a Backpack: Maintenance 101

 - Laundry Machine

 If laundry washing is allowed, you must first place the bag in a pillowcase and tie a knot on the top to keep it from slipping out.
 You can start by adding a small amount of detergent to the washer while it fills with water.
-Keep in mind though that it is better to wash in lukewarm water while keeping the cycle of the machine to gentle level.
+Keep in mind though that it is better to wash in lukewarm water while keeping the cycle of the machine to a gentle level.

 In case the label strictly forbids machine wash, you’ve got no other option but to wash it manually.
 You can do this in a sink or a laundry basin.
 Keep in mind; there should be enough room to wash all pockets and internal sections.
 Using a brush to rub and clean stains is also a common practice during the manual wash.